back to overview

 Explanation of structure of a phylogeny in R

 edge: a two-column matrix where each row represents a branch (or edge) of the tree.
 The nodes and the tips are symbolized with integers.
 The n tips are numbered from 1 to n, and the m (internal) nodes from n+1 to n+m (the root being n + 1).
-For each row, the first column gives the ancestor.
+For each row, the first column contains the ancestral node indices (where the branch starts).
+The second column contains the descendant node or tip indices (where the branch ends).

 edge.length (optional): A numeric vector giving the lengths of the branches given by edge.